LEADERSHIP

 Leadership for Public Engagement and Outreach

-Leading Public Engagement requires a type of leadership that can mobilise and create the right conditions for public engagement to thrive.
+Leading Public Engagement requires leadership that mobilises people and creates the right culture for public engagement to thrive.

 We design and deliver bespoke leadership programmes for people leading public engagement within a university or research setting.
-Our approach aims to help people respond to the complex, ambiguous, and dynamic nature of university priorities, which requires developing an understanding of the bigger picture of your department/faculty/institution, reframing to align with others’ priorities, working with allies, and being comfortable in spaces where you are not the expert to help others do good work.
+Our approach aims to help people respond to the complex, ambiguous, and dynamic nature of university priorities, which requires developing an understanding of the bigger picture, beyond their department/faculty/institution, reframing to align with others’ priorities, working with allies, and being curious and comfortable to learn where they are not the expert.

-We aim to build leaders who are curious, reflective and relational in how they work.
-It turns out these skills are useful beyond outreach and public engagement.
+We develop leaders who are curious, reflective and relational in how they work, skills useful beyond outreach and public engagement.

 “From working with my mentor, I am also more confident in my approach and my instincts; they helped me to internalise that it is not on me alone to change the world, and success is not binary but a spectrum of change”